-In this tutorial you will learn how to configure other WordPress widgets.
+In this section you will learn how to configure other default WordPress widgets.

-Now that you have configure a text widget containing a clickable support button, let’s configure a widget to display Categories.
+Now that you have configure a text widget containing a clickable help button, let’s configure a widget for displaying Post Categories on your sidebar.

-The Categories widget displays on your sidebar by default.
-All you have to do, therefore, is place the widget wherever you want your categories to display by clicking and dragging it on your sidebar widget area …
+By default, the Categories widget already displays on the sidebar.
+Place this widget wherever you want your post categories to display by clicking and dragging it in your sidebar area …

-Before adding a Categories widget to your sidebar navigation section, we recommend setting up the Post Categoriessection inside your dashboard …
+Before adding a Categories widget to the sidebar navigation section, we first recommend setting up the Post Categoriessection inside your dashboard …

-- In Title: type something that blog readers will understand, like “Choose A Topic…” (1)
+- In Title: type something that will make sense to your visitors, for example, “Choose A Topic…” (1)

-- Check Display as dropdown if you have too many categories (this significantly reduces the size of the widget content by displaying all categories in a drop-down menu).
-Leave the box unticked if you want a list of all categories to display on your sidebar.
+- Check Display as dropdown if you have too many categories (this significantly reduces the length of your content by displaying all categories inside a drop-down menu).
+Leave the box unchecked if you want a list of all categories to display on the sidebar navigation section.
 (2)

-- You can leave the default settings for the remaining options, or see the additional notes on configuring the Categories widget below.
+- You can leave the remaining options unticked, or see the additional notes on configuring the Categories widget below.

-Click Visit Site or reload the page to see how your sidebar categories will look to your visitors …
+Load the site in your web browser or reload the page to see how your sidebar categories will display to your visitors …

 (Categories widget added to sidebar)